OpenNews/opennews-website/what/community/datareview/index.md

 <h2>{{ page.title }}</h2>

-<p class="bodybig">Our data-review program connects people in local newsrooms with fellow journalists who can help them think through a data story. <a href="https://docs.google.com/forms/d/e/1FAIpQLSeigaV1wvZOcokMGbC7xVUG8B2dGwZxNgxWgAc8VW1612KVMg/viewform">Tell us about your data and what you hope to do with it</a>, and we'll do our best to pair you up with a peer coach who's worked on similar projects.
+<p class="bodybig">Our data-review program connects people in local newsrooms with fellow journalists who can help them think through a data story. <a href="https://docs.google.com/forms/d/e/1FAIpQLSfEeIMKNff-unwgayinVkPjmHIbLoxSluUfjsCJIvHDKOD9FA/viewform">Tell us about your data and what you hope to do with it</a>, and we'll do our best to pair you up with a peer coach who's worked on similar projects.
 Your request and story idea will stay private, and we have an awesome group of volunteers ready to help out.</p>

-<a class="sidebar-button" href="https://docs.google.com/forms/d/e/1FAIpQLSeigaV1wvZOcokMGbC7xVUG8B2dGwZxNgxWgAc8VW1612KVMg/viewform">Apply for data review!</a>
+<a class="sidebar-button" href="https://docs.google.com/forms/d/e/1FAIpQLSfEeIMKNff-unwgayinVkPjmHIbLoxSluUfjsCJIvHDKOD9FA/viewform">Apply for data review!
+This round: COVID-19 projects</a>

 ## Why this program

-Learning data journalism is a continual process, and as a community, we invest so much time and energy into sharing what we know through trainings, workshops, and writeups.
+Learning data journalism is a continual process, and as a community, we invest a lot of time and energy into sharing what we know through trainings, workshops, and writeups.

-Lately we’ve heard that many of you could use more support in implementing what you’ve learned.
-Sometimes it’s hard to be sure the data _really_ says what you think, or you may feel anxious about making a math mistake.
-Walking through your process with someone else can help, but reporters on smaller teams don't always have experienced colleagues to compare notes with.
-[That's a gap the news-nerd community can help fill](/blog/announcing-data-review/).
+Support from a peer makes it easier to implement what you've learned.
+When you aren't sure the data _really_ says what you think, or you feel anxious about making a math mistake, walking through your process with someone else can help.
+Reporters on smaller teams don't always have experienced colleagues to compare notes with—[but that's a gap the news-nerd community can help fill](/blog/reviewing-peer-data-review/).

 ## How the data-review program works